uPortal-Attic/uportal-app-framework/docs/coarse-grain-access.md

 ![http://goo.gl/hqaa6o](http://goo.gl/hqaa6o)

 + Redirect to login.wisc.edu.
 (This should be configured at the apache layer in most cases.)
 + After auth, redirect to the original destination.
-Note that shib removes # so your app should use HTML5 mode.
+Note that shib removes # so apps should use HTML5 mode.
-+ If the application has a public state, show this with notice that you can login to see personalize content.
++ If the application has a public state, show this with a call to action to login to see personalize content.

 ## Initial landing after Shibboleth authorization